jtreminio/php-docker/README.md

 PHP 7.2 also comes with

 * php-lua

+PHP 8.0 does not currently have support for the following modules:

+* apcu_bc
+* geoip
+* gnupg
+* radius
+* ssh2
+* stomp
+* uploadprogress

+Additionally, PHP 8.0 has native JSON support so there is no need for a JSON module.

 You can enable these modules by using the `PHP_INI_SCAN_DIR` env var.
 A special shortcut has been created to more easily add modules: